Novuscoin/Novuscoin/README.md

 Development process
 -------------------
 We need help with making the code better.
 If you are a developer we are paying a bounty for your help.
-Please contact us at webmaster@novuscoincorp.com.
+Please contact us at webmaster@novuscoin.co

 "Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.